Growth is becoming more volatile and key social policy challenges remain

 The short-term impact of the pandemic on labour markets was considerable.
-ILO calculations show that 9% of all working hours were lost in 2020 as compared to the last quarter of 2019 (EU: 8%).
-The amount of working hours lost equalled 730,000 full-time jobs.
+ILO calculations show that 6.2% of all working hours were lost in 2020 as compared to the last quarter of 2019 (EU: 7.4%).
+The amount of working hours lost equalled 530,000 full-time jobs.
 As the digitalization of the country is not advanced and manufacturing is important, only a quarter of workers could switch to teleworking during the lockdowns.
 However, the loss in working hours did not translate into large reductions of employment in 2020.
 Firms compensated most of the working hours lost through reducing working time while retaining workers.
 Government measures such as wage subsidies and other incentives to preserve employment amounting to 5% of GDP helped to mitigate the labour market impact.
-Social dialogue did not play the same strong role in designing the response package as in other EU countries.
+Social Dialogue did not play the same strong role in designing the response package as in other EU countries.

 A key remaining challenge for social policies from before the pandemic is the rising inequality, exacerbated by the pandemic.
 Income inequality has been increasing for years and is among the highest in the EU, while the redistributive effect of taxes and benefits is below the EU average.
-Romania has one of the largest share of people at risk of poverty in the EU (30% vs 24%), with a high concentration of poverty in rural areas.

 The cooperation between the ILO and Romania